 Debugging large and complex SQL queries can be a daunting task.
 The script execution causes errors but they do not directly point at the problematic places in the script.
 Here T-SQL Debugger

 built into dbForge Studio for SQL Server comes to the aid.

 To debug a SQL script, open it in the SQL code editor and start debugging.
 Then, set breakpoints to the statements if required.
 If a statement is invalid, an error message appears in the error list, though the debugging process continues.

 You can suspend the debugging of a query by selecting the Stop Debugging command from the Debug menu.
 You can also use different step commands to trace a SQL script.

 The Call Stack and the Watches panes are also available for this debugging task.

-Executing Step into, Step out, and Step Debugging Commands
+Executing Step into, Step out, and Step debugging Commands

-debugging stored database objects:
+debugging of stored database objects: